tischda/mkdoc/README.md

 target: my-document.pdf
 ~~~

-Note that the `out` directory specified after `-o` in the options file must exist.
+Note that the `build` directory specified after `-o` in the options file must exist.